rjrodger/gubu/README.md

 ```
 {
   port: 8080,        // Must be a number, is optional, and the default is 8080
-  host: 'localhost'  // Must be a string, is optional, and the deffault is 'localhost'
+  host: 'localhost'  // Must be a string, is optional, and the default is 'localhost'
 }
 ```